MChronak/UniTreat/README.txt

 Import_ratios_per_cell uploads a file, and gives the elemental ratio calculation of the chosen analytes on a per cell basis.

+Import_single_cell_PCA uploads a desired file, and gives back a dataset containing pulses that include all of the requested element events.
+In addition, it runs a PCA and creates and saves a multiplot containing a Scree plot, PCA plot and Loading Scores plot.

 More functions with more capabilities are on the way.